The Flintstones in Viva Rock Vegas: Plot

-Young bachelors and best friends Fred Flintstone and Barney Rubble have recently qualified as crane operators at Slate & Company.
-Soon to be employed, now they want dates, and a little green alien The Great Gazoo, exiled to Earth by his species, offers to help, although only they can see him.
-Meanwhile, Wilma Slaghoople wants a normal life and activities, like bowling, though her controlling mother Pearl wants her to marry smooth casino-owner Chip Rockefeller.
-After Wilma angrily escapes to Bronto King in Bedrock, waitress Betty O'Shale, mistaking her as "caveless", offers to share her apartment and gets her a job.
+In prehistoric suburban Bedrock, young bachelors and best friends Fred Flintstone and Barney Rubble have recently qualified as crane operators at Slate & Company.
+Soon to be employed, they hope to score dates.
+The Great Gazoo, a small, green alien exiled to Earth by his species, offers them help, although only they can see him.
+Meanwhile, Wilma Slaghoople, the daughter of a wealthy military veteran, wants a normal life, though her controlling mother Pearl wants her to marry suave casino owner Chip Rockefeller.
+She runs away from home and meets waitress Betty O'Shale at the restaurant Bronto King in downtown Bedrock.
+With Wilma unable to pay for her meal, Betty assumes her to be "caveless" and offers to buy her lunch.
+Wilma moves into Betty's apartment and gets a job as a fellow waitress.

 Smitten with the waitresses, the two men invite them to a carnival, with Fred dating Betty and Barney taking Wilma.
-However, the couples do not really connect until both men switch dates.
-Fred wins an egg in a carnival game which hatches into a baby dinosaur, which he names "Dino".
+However, the couples fail to bond until both men switch dates.
+At one game, Fred wins an egg that hatches into a dog-like baby dinosaur, which he names "Dino".
 Wilma invites her new friends home to a birthday party for her father, Colonel Slaghoople, where all are shocked by her wealth.
-Intending to propose, Fred changes his mind after meeting Chip, who berates his low-level job at Slate & Company.
-Pearl dislikes the three new friends, but the Colonel, glad for Wilma's happiness, accepts them and privately gives Wilma a valuable pearl necklace that his great-grandmother once wore.
-After the boys disgrace themselves at dinner, Wilma nevertheless proclaims her pride and follows them out.
+Intending to propose, Fred changes his mind after meeting Chip, who mocks his low-level job at Slate & Company.
+Pearl despises the three new friends, but the Colonel, glad for Wilma's happiness, accepts them and privately gives Wilma a valuable pearl necklace that his great-grandmother once wore.
+After the boys humiliate themselves at dinner, Wilma, nevertheless, proclaims her pride and follows them out.

-Chip congratulates Fred on attracting Wilma, apologizes for mocking Fred's job, and invites the group to his Rock Vegas resort as a peace offering.
-However, unbeknownst to the group, Chip plots to hope Fred gambles so Wilma dumps him, whereas Fred sees it as a chance to win big so he can impress Wilma with money like Chip's.
-Gangsters Big Rocko and Little Rocko visit Chip and his girlfriend Roxie to collect a lot of money that Chip owes their boss.
+Chip congratulates Fred on attracting Wilma, apologizes for lampooning Fred's job, and invites the group to his Rock Vegas resort as an olive branch.
+However, unbeknownst to the group, Chip plots to ensure Fred gambles so Wilma dumps him, whereas Fred sees it as a chance to win big so he can impress Wilma with money like Chip's.
+Gangsters Big Rocko and Little Rocko visit Chip and his girlfriend Roxie to collect a sum of money that Chip owes their boss.
 Gazoo overhears Chip claiming his upcoming marriage to Wilma will allow him to access the Slaghoople fortune.
-Considering that plan creditable, the gangsters agree to suspend collections until after the wedding.
+Considering that the plan is creditable, the gangsters agree to suspend collections until after the wedding.
 When Barney tries to keep Fred from high-stakes poker, Chip sends Roxie to seduce and escort Barney to an all-you-can-eat buffet.